mosharaf/eecs598/Assignmnets/Assignment1/README.md

 Note: if you use the Java API, the format should be `com.databricks.xml` rather than `xml` in the spark-xml example on their home page.

-You will need to figure out how to compile your program and submit as a Spark application and answer the following questions. **You should use the default configuration of Spark, HDFS, and Alluxio unless we specify a different one.** To be clear, you should use the default deploy mode, which is "client".
+You will need to figure out how to compile your program and submit as a Spark application and answer the following questions.

+**You should use the default configuration of Spark, HDFS, and Alluxio unless we specify a different one.** To be clear, you should use the default deploy mode, which is "client".
 For more information on the two deploy modes Spark supports and when to use them, read the [official document](https://spark.apache.org/docs/latest/submitting-applications.html).
-You can add dependencies package in your Spark configuration files according to your need although they can also be specified in the command line.

 Set the Spark driver memory to 1GB and the Spark executor memory to 5GB to answer Question 2-4.